 Here’s where it gets scary

 The new modern tech worker flies from major city hub to major city hub works for big tech companies (or as a frelancer).
 And it means, the culture of the 1st-tier cities (NYC, Shanghai) is converging.
-Meanwhile, the 2nd-tier cities (Dayton, Northampton, Nijmegen) will slowly die out unless they're near a top-tier city.
+Meanwhile, the 2nd-tier cities (Dayton, Northampton, Munich) will slowly die out unless they’re near a top-tier city.
 The top talent work (and pay!) is in the big cities.
 This is the new reality of urbanism, whether you like it or not.

 This means that major cities like New York, Los Angeles, London and Shanghai now essentially have more power in many parts of governing than governments.
 They’re so big they’ve essentially become small countries of their own.
 Amsterdam now offers its own expat visa for tech workers to live and work there legally and get a discount on tax.
 Note: I said Amsterdam, I didn’t say Netherlands.
 We’re talking a city here.
 My point exactly.